 The parties recognize the right of employees to work in an environment free from sexual harassment, personal harassment based upon discrimination, inappropriate personal conduct, including bullying behaviours.
 The College confers particular responsibilities upon its administrators, managers and supervisors to implement college policies and to work diligently within their programs, divisions or departments towards fulfilling the College's institutional commitment to provide a learning and working environment free of discrimination, harassment and other prohibited behaviours.
-This includes the responsibility to foster a safe and non-discriminatory environment, to inform those under their authority of their responsibilities to avoid prohibited behaviour, to monitor activities within their jurisdiction, and to deal expeditiously and effectively with reports of prohibited conduct.
+This includes the responsibilities to avoid prohibited behaviour, to monitor activities within their jurisdiction, and to deal expeditiously and effectively with reports of prohibited conduct.